proteinreport/proteinreport.org/content/events/food-tech-congress/index.md

 weight: 5000
 uuid: 10592
 ---
-<p>The annual Food Tech Congress is where innovation thrives, bold ideas spark and business gets done.
-In two action-packed days, we host the most prominent food tech entrepreneurs, innovators, investors, and government leaders from all around the globe to solve the most pressing challenges of the industry.</p>
+The annual Food Tech Congress is where innovation thrives, bold ideas spark and business gets done.
+In two action-packed days, we host the most prominent food tech entrepreneurs, innovators, investors, and government leaders from all around the globe to solve the most pressing challenges of the industry.